Connect with us

 Examine a newly constructed house that is similar to the one that you envision.
 Get the price of the house, subtract the cost of land and divide the amount by the size of the home.

-For example, if the house is valued at Sh75 million and the land costs Sh45 million, then construction cost is Sh30 million.
+For example, if the house is valued at Sh75 million and the land costs Sh45 million, then the construction cost is Sh30 million.
 If the home is 450 square metres, then the cost per square metre is around Sh66,700.

 2. Quality of Finishes

 The quality of finishes greatly determines the cost of building a house in Kenya.
-High quality finishes significantly increase construction costs.
+High-quality finishes significantly increase construction costs.

 As of 2023, the average cost of construction in Kenya is about Sh41,600 per square metre for a modest dwelling in the city, while a high-end home costs Sh100,800 per square metre.